Ayushi1245/Ai-virtual-Painter/README.md

   - **Index + Middle Fingers Up** → Selection Mode
   - Special gestures for clearing canvas or color selection.
 - Selected color is applied to drawing strokes.
+- Save Drawing
+Press S on your keyboard to save your drawing as an image.

 ## 🚀 Getting Started